Zimbabwe Iron and Steel Company: History

 In 1942, the colonial government founded the Rhodesian Iron and Steel Commission (Riscom).
 It was sited at the steel plant at Redcliff, to develop the huge iron and limestone deposits nearby.
 In 1957, it changed its name to the Rhodesian Iron and Steel Company (Risco).

 It suffered from a lack of experienced personnel and low level of production which meant high unit costs.
-In 1954, a debt of 1.7 million pounds sterling had to been written off as irrecoverable.
+In 1954, a debt of 1.7 million pounds sterling had to be written off as irrecoverable.
 In 1956, the loss-making situation was turned into a profit-making situation due to the formation of the Federation of Rhodesia and Nyasaland and the denationalisation of the industry.
 In 1956, iron ore output from the company was 127,954 tons.
 By 1957, this had doubled to 257,166 tons.

 In 1965, the company employed up to 2,900 people.
 In 1980, after Independence, it was renamed the Zimbabwe Iron and Steel Company (ZISCO).
 By 1990 it employed about 5,500 people and indirect employment was around 50,000.
 It used to export to Europe and Asia as well as neighbouring African countries.